-The Student Access Unit (SAU), established in 2010, has been collaborating with educational communities in South Australia’s metropolitan, rural and regional areas supporting individuals from low SES and/or other disadvantaged backgrounds.
+The Education Pathways Team, established in 2010, has been collaborating with educational communities in South Australia’s metropolitan, rural and regional areas supporting individuals from low SES and/or other disadvantaged backgrounds.
 Our joint focus has been on raising students’ aspirations and participation in higher education.
 Our ongoing achievements include the facilitation and monitoring of transformative student mentoring and other partnerships with education providers and community organisations.
-The SAU is funded through the Australian Government’s Higher Education Participation and Partnerships Program (HEPPP).
+The EPT is funded through the Australian Government’s Higher Education Participation and Partnerships Program (HEPPP).

-The Student Access Unit provide many programs including:
+The Education Pathways Team provide many programs including:

 Inspire, which is celebrating 10 Years of successful achievement, is a nationally recognised peer mentoring program, where Flinders students mentor young people in schools or community based education programs.